filecoin-project/lotus/documentation/en/api-methods-miner.md

 Response: `{}`

 ### SectorTerminate
-SectorTerminate terminates the sector on-chain, then automatically removes it from storage
+SectorTerminate terminates the sector on-chain (adding it to a termination batch first), then automatically removes it from storage

 Perms: admin